Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 \subsection{Focus-focus singularities and Lefschetz singularities}

-Now we consider the case where the affine structure on $B$ contains a focus-focus singularity, and the monodromy invariant direction of this singularity is parallel to the fibers of the map $\eta: B \to I$.
+Now we consider the case where the affine structure on $B$ contains a focus-focus singularity, that is, a singularity with monodromy conjugate to $ $, and the monodromy invariant direction of this singularity is parallel to the fibers of the map $\eta: B \to I$.
 The goal is to construct a symplectic manifold $X(B)$, along with a Lefschetz fibration $w: X(B) \to X(I)$.
-The critical point of the Lefschetz fibration occurs at the singular point of the focus-focus singularity, while on either side the singularity, the symplectic structure is of the form considered in section \ref{sec:monodromy-hessian}.
+Topologically $X(B)$ is a torus fibration over $B$ with a single pinched torus fiber over the singular point.